CODY-RAY/RGB-To-Grayscale/README.md

 # RGB-To-Grayscale
-110 line of Swift, that make images gray
+110 line of Code, that make images gray